syncfusion-content/javascript-docs/js/DropDownTree/Functionalities.md

 ## Validation

-You can validate the DropDownList value on form submission by applying “validationRules” and “validationMessage”to the DropDownList.
+You can validate the DropDownList value on form submission by applying `validationRules` and `validationMessage`to the DropDownList.

 N> [jquery.validate.min](http://cdn.syncfusion.com/js/assets/external/jquery.validate.min.js) script file should be referred for validation, for more details, refer [here](http://jqueryvalidation.org/documentation).